 The river is interspersed with Class II - III rapids combined with outstanding side-hikes & fishing all under the Pacific flyway; home to every migratory bird in North America.
 Also, you may encounter elk, deer, bear and river otters.
 We welcome families, youth groups and our Scouts to paddle on this favorite wilderness rafting trip in Northern California.

 You can either call us or go directly to our online store and purchase your river trip now.
 Click on the red helmet on the image below.
-Or check Klamath River Calendar.
+Mid-June through September.

 Our online store accepts all major credit cards